 in memory of julius

-Julius... the dog with the bad heart that couldn’t be broken
+In Memory of Julius... the dog with the bad heart that couldn't be broken

 Julius had many gifts for me and much to teach me.
 That is why he survived and thrived in spite of having lived in hell on earth.
 Julius, the dog with the bad heart that couldn’t be broken.

-I loved him so much.
+I loved him so much

 You were such an innocent babe when you arrived, you were like a puppy exploring the world for the first time.
-Oh - watching all your firsts brought me such joy: your first ball (thanks Auntie Gail), your first stuffed animal - oh how you loved that little lamb.
+Oh – watching all your firsts brought me such joy: your first ball, your first stuffed animal – oh how you loved that little lamb.
 Your first bully stick – you were in heaven!
 Your first trip to the beach you ran so fast back and forth barking at the waves as they crashed I was afraid you would have a heart attack, but thought if you do at least you will die happy.

 Oh my Jules, what a surprise our first snow fall was.
-You we’re insane with delight and I have never seen you happier.
-You tore across the lawn buried your head in the snow then bounced back up and did it again and again.
-I tossed a snowball which you caught in your mouth then quickly dropped then said “Do it again Momma this is fun.”
+You were insane with delight and I have never seen you happier.
+You tore across the lawn, buried your head in the snow then bounced back up and did it again and again.
+I tossed a snowball which you caught in your mouth then quickly dropped then said "Do it again Momma this is fun."
 We played in the snow for hours that day.
 I got to see the world through your eyes and what a wonderful world it was.

 You can help to pay AAS's vet and rehab bills so that we can go on doing this for the dogs that have only us.
 All donations go directly to real animal welfare.